 - Fulfill the continuing education requirements to keep your certification up to date.

-The top paying industries for athletic training are educational services, hospitals, and sports centers.
+The top paying industries for athletic training are educational services, hospitals, and fitness centers.
 However, where you live, and your experience level, will have the most weight on your salary.
-The median salary for athletic directors is $45K, with the top 10 percent earning closer to $75,810.
+The median salary for athletic trainers was $49,860 in 2020, with the top 10 percent earning closer to $75,810.
 As an athletic trainer, you’ll probably work full time, and may have to put in weekend hours depending on if you’re working with a sports team.
 That will determine if you’ll be traveling for the job, as well.